A case study in market entry strategy

 V

-Farmshop Bakery, a high-end Santa Monica institution.
+A high-end Santa Monica institution.
 Jasmine tea-infused cruffins.
-Local culinary credibility.
-Integrated, never imported.
+Local culinary credibility, integrated rather than imported.

 VI

-Laufey.
-A Grammy-winning musician who bridges East and West in her DNA.
+A Grammy-winning musician.
 Half Icelandic, half Chinese, fully mainstream.
-The smartest signal.
-The one that hasn't fully broken through yet.
+The smartest signal, and the one that hasn't fully broken through yet.

 Illustration of Laufey, rendered in engraving style against Yunnan motifs - elephant, bamboo, pagoda, peonies - in Chagee's signature navy